 Normally the Fool service is priced at $199 per year but they are currently offering it for just $99/year if you click this link

-Rule Breakers focuses on growth stocks and they are looking for things to crush your portfolio out of the park.
+As I mentioned above, Rule Breakers focuses on high-growth stocks and they are looking for things to crush your portfolio out of the park.

-If you’re looking for a long and steady stock, the Rule Breakers newsletter might not be the great thing for you.
+If you’re looking for a long and steady stock, the Rule Breakers newsletter might not be the right service for you.